Memorial University of Newfoundland: The modern day

 In 2008, the university's hiring process for incoming presidents came under scrutiny for political interference by the province's education minister, Joan Shea.

 In May 2021, the Board of Regents of Memorial University recommended that the institution should proceed with officially changing its name to Memorial University of Newfoundland and Labrador.
 However, changing the university's legal name will require an act of the province's House of Assembly, and has not yet taken effect.

 In September 2019, the Memorial University Senate voted unanimously to create a degree-granting campus in Labrador.
 Memorial University subsequently established the School of Arctic and Sub-Arctic Studies in 2020.
-A campus in Happy Valley-Goose Bay (renovated from the former provincial courthouse on Hamilton River Road) is expected to offer courses in Fall 2022.
+A campus in Happy Valley-Goose Bay (renovated from the former provincial courthouse on Hamilton River Road) was expected to offer courses in fall 2022.

+In October 2023, a report by the Auditor-General found several concerns with the University's operations and expenses.